freeflyhm/testnode/README.md

-028:30 blue dragon 27 earned 10 elements for his headquarter 028:30 blue ninja 28 earned 10 elements for his headquarter 028:30 blue iceman 29 earned 10 elements for his headquarter 028:35 blue ninja 23 shot and killed red lion 17 028:38 red iceman 16 used a bomb and killed blue ninja 23 028:40 blue dragon 22 earned 10 elements for his headquarter 028:40 red dragon 15 attacked blue iceman 24 in city 15 with 53 elements and force 20
-028:40 blue iceman 24 was killed in city 15
+028:30 blue dragon 27 earned 10 elements for his headquarter 028:30 blue ninja 28 earned 10 elements for his headquarter 028:30 blue iceman 29 earned 10 elements for his headquarter 028:35 blue ninja 23 shot and killed red lion 17028:38 red iceman 16 used a bomb and killed blue ninja 23 028:40 blue dragon 22 earned 10 elements for his headquarter 028:40 red dragon 15 attacked blue iceman 24 in city 15 with 53 elements and force 20 028:40 blue iceman 24 was killed in city 15
-028:40 red dragon 15 yelled in city 15
-028:40 red dragon 15 earned 10 elements for his headquarter 028:40 red flag raised in city 15
-028:50 3310 elements in red headquarter
+028:40 red dragon 15 earned 10 elements for his headquarter 028:50 3310 elements in red headquarter
 028:50 2356 elements in blue headquarter
 028:55 red ninja 29 has arrow(3),sword(10)